abrar-amin/java-tutor/README.md

 # java-tutor
 <img width="829" height="542" alt="image" src="https://github.com/user-attachments/assets/0a593066-9215-4752-8e8d-73e3957f1326" />

-A tool for step-by-step Java execution traces, modified for CS2110 diagramming conventions.
+A tool for step-by-step Java execution traces, modified for CS2110 diagramming conventions (WIP).
 Adapted from the Java backend in [pathrise-python-tutor](https://github.com/pathrise-eng/pathrise-python-tutor), which is a fork of [Python Tutor](https://pythontutor.com) by Philip Guo.
 Accepts Java code via HTTP, and returns a JSON execution trace.

 ## Endpoints